What To Expect Staying In The Vatican District

 There are numerous small affordable pensions in the area offering relatively cheap and good quality accommodation, these we discuss in a separate dedicated page for budget hotels near to the Vatican.

-Although the area has a lot of these small pensions, its also got as many standard three and four star hotels too.
+Although the area has a lot of these small pensions, it has also got as many standard 3- and 4-star hotels too.
 There are very few chain hotels with familiar names in the district.
-Perhaps the notable exceptions are the two NH hotels and a Best Western franchised hotel, the Spring House.
+Perhaps the notable exceptions are the two NH hotels and a Best Western, the Best Western Plus Hotel Spring House.

-There is a Crowne Plaza hotel called the Crown Plaza St Peter's which despite its name is about 3kms (2 miles) from the Vatican itself.
+There is a Crowne Plaza hotel called the Crown Plaza St Peter's which despite its name is about 3km (2 miles) from the Vatican itself.
+There are a few hotels to the west of the city that have St Peter's in their name or allude to being convenient for Vatican City.
+Be careful in this respect its easy to find yourself some way from the Vatican itself.

 However, just going this short way away from the city does reward you with very good value rates.
-The grounds of the Crowne Plaza are also more spacious than anything you will get in the city and has room for facilities like a swimming pool.
+The grounds of the Crowne Plaza for example is much more spacious than anything you will get in the city and has room for facilities like an outdoor swimming pool.

 For Rome, the Prati district is kind of middle of the road.
 The hotels around Termini Station are normally cheaper, but Prati will in turn be cheaper than hotels around the Villa Borghese, Via Veneto district.

-This train terminates in Rome at Termini Station, but its a very slow, circuitous route around Rome.
+This train from Termini Station makes a very slow, circuitous route around Rome before heading out into the countryside and Civitavecchia.
 It takes almost as long for the train to go from St Pietro to Termini, as from St Pietro to Civitavecchia.

 The Vatican / Prati area is thus quite a convenient place to stay if you're staying in Rome prior or after a cruise.